sagemath/trac_to_gh/Issue 5020.md

 # Issue 5020: auto-cells do not automaticall evaluate (or at least update)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5020

 Original creator: mhansen